Interplay between polarization and quantum correlations of confined polaritons: Feshbach regime

-Figure~\ref{fig:Feshbach}(a) displays the correlations in absence of birefringence.
+Figures~\ref{fig:Feshbach}(a,b,c) display the correlations in absence of birefringence.
 In this case, $g_{\up\up}^{(2)}$ is unaffected by the Feshbach resonance which determines only $g_{\up\dn}^{(2)}$.
 We can see that $g_{\up\dn}^{(2)}$ exhibits bunching on both side of the resonance.
-This is a new feature of the present model which does not appear in a model with constant cross-Kerr non-linearity.
+This is an original feature of the present model which does not appear in a model with constant cross-Kerr non-linearity.
 We note that the right and left bunching peaks would be symmetric if $E_{XX}=2E_{L}^{H}$.
-When $\gamma_B$ increases (dashed and dotted lines) the antibunching is reduced and the position of the minimum moves to the right.
+When $\gamma_B$ increases (panels (b) and (c)) the antibunching is reduced and the position of the minimum moves to the right.

-Figure~\ref{fig:Feshbach}(b) shows the results for a small birefringence splitting.
+Figures~\ref{fig:Feshbach}(d,e,f) show the results for a small birefringence splitting.
 We can see that $g_{\up\up}^{(2)}$ starts to be affected by the biexciton and exhibits additional bunching/antibunching features with respect to panel (a).
-Finally, Fig.~\ref{fig:Feshbach}(c) corresponds to the configuration of a large birefingence splitting.
+Finally, Figs.~\ref{fig:Feshbach}(g,h,i) correspond to the configuration of a large birefingence splitting.
 In this case, we see that $g_{\up\up}^{(2)}$ and $g_{\up\dn}^{(2)}$ curves start to overlap, as expected.